amgdy/aspnetcore-webapi-secure-apikey/README.md

-# aspnetcore-webapi-secure-appkey
+# Securing ASP.NET WebAPI
-Learn how to secure ASP.NET Core WebAPI using x-app-key header
+Learn how to secure ASP.NET Core WebAPI using x-api-key header